 All supporting documentation is required to submit the forgiveness application.
 You may need to wait for statements to be issued in order to submit your application.

-The digital forgiveness application will present you with questions to determine if you’re eligible to use the 3508EZ.
-If you’re eligible for the 3508EZ, you will automatically be presented with that experience.
+The digital forgiveness application will present you with questions to determine which form you’re eligible to use.
+If you’re eligible for the 3508EZ or 3508S, you will automatically be presented with that experience.

 The SBA’s PPP Forgiveness Platform began accepting lender submissions on August 10.